erik-rt/etl_pipeline/README.md

 # ETL Pipeline Demo

 This repository holds a demo I put together for a sample Extract-Transform-Load (ETL) pipeline.
-I'm working with the [GeoNames database](https://www.kaggle.com/geonames/geonames-database) from Kaggle on this one.
+I'm working with the [GeoNames geographical database](https://download.geonames.org/export/dump/) from the GeoNames website on this one.